jlee056/F26-ECSE395-jcl212/Weekly project log/Week2.md

 **Date:** 9/4/26 · **Format:** in person

 - Attendees: Jeremy Lee, Ethan Sloat, George Guaman
-- Reviewed the status of the stakeholder email sent in Week 1 — still no response
+- Reviewed the status of the stakeholder email sent in Week 1 and still no response
 - Read the Canvas announcement about unresponsive stakeholders
 - Decided to raise it with the teaching staff rather than keep waiting